 When it comes to shopping, silk is the big-ticket item in Vientiane, and there are several craft emporiums and shops where you can watch artisans at work, making modern cotton weavings with traditional motifs.
 It might be pricey, but Lao Textiles (laotextiles.com) is among the best regarded of these; it’s run by an American designer, Carol Cassidy.
 There are new socially conscious boutiques offering clothing and crafts by ethnic minorities too.

 You’ll be hungry by now.
-(Well, I certainly am.)
-For a taste of Laotian street food, by all means try the national favourite dish of laap (minced meat with roasted ground rice, lime juice and herbs), but an easier option is a superb French-style baguette crammed with paté, pork, pickles and chillies.
+For a taste of Laotian street food, try the national favourite dish of laap.
+That’s minced meat with roasted ground rice, lime juice and herbs, for those in the know.
+An easier option?
+A superb French-style baguette crammed with paté, pork, pickles and chillies.
 Also excellent are the many varieties of soup, and the lemongrassy Lao sausage (sai oua).
-Dried Mekong riverweed, which is like squares of Japanese nori sprinkled with sesame seeds, is a great beer snack.
+For a great beer snack, don’t miss the dried Mekong riverweed.
+It’s like squares of Japanese nori sprinkled with sesame seeds.

 Like this?
 Read more about Laos and other destinations in our Travel section.